khushig222/my-first-repo/README.md

 # my-first-repo
-I will write a code in this to check yhe basic commands.
+I will write a code in this to check the basic commands.